What is a "public citizen?"

 cast and crew of The Maids

 Aaron is a producer, director, and actor based in Portland, Oregon.
-He directed and co-produced PCT’s inaugural production of The Maids, in a translation by Martin Crimp.
+A co-founder of Public Citizen Theatre, he directed and co-produced their inaugural production of Jean Genet's The Maids in 2016.
+Other producing and directing credits for PCT include 2018's ...she wrote, a staged reading series showcasing the works of playwrights Rachel Crothers, Susan Glaspell, and Zona Gale, as well as the Portland premiere of Martin Crimp's Dealing with Clair in June 2019.
 As an actor he has appeared with various companies throughout the area, including Chehalem Players Repertory, Polymath Art Theatre, and Theatre in the Grove.
 Favorite roles include Chris in Arthur Miller’s All My Sons, Eilert in Hedda Gabler, Macbeth in Macbeth: A Dark Retelling, and Orlando in As You Like It.
 He has studied acting and theatre at the Stella Adler Studio of Acting in New York City and holds a degree in English and American Literature from New York University.
 He believes that theatre is crucial in these precarious and unsettling times, and hopes that through our work as theatre artists we can inspire empathy and understanding in our audiences.

 “Trust your own instinct.
 Your mistakes might as well be your own, instead of someone else’s."